 Health benefits: Magnesium, potassium, iron, zinc, calcium, and vitamins A, B, C, and D. Dandelion greens are commonly used in contemporary herbal medicine because of their diuretic properties.
 They’re used to suppress appetite and as a digestive aid.

 What to look for: Choose pale green leaves (the pale green leaves are tastiest), and get them before the plant flowers.

 Tip: Wrap them in damp paper towels, and keep them in the fridge for up to a week.
 You can freeze dandelion greens after they’re cooked.
 Best raw in salads or wilted like spinach.

 Health benefits: Cancer-fighting abilities, digestive aid, antioxidants, anti-inflammatory, B vitamins, and Vitamin K.

 What to look for: Choose cauliflower with creamy white curds and firmly attached, bright green leaves.
 Avoid cauliflower with loose sections or brown spots.

 Tip: Take the stem off your cauliflower, and keep the cauliflower in an opened plastic bag in the fridge.
 It will last a good week or longer.
 Best enjoyed raw or lightly steamed.

-Health benefits: Rich in vitamins, lowers cholesterol, good for heart health, lowers blood pressure, antiviral and antibacterial, prevents cancer and aids in absorption of iron.
+Health benefits: Rich in vitamins, lowers cholesterol, good for heart health, lowers blood pressure, antiviral and antibacterial, prevents cancer, and aids in the absorption of iron.

 What to look for: Choose smooth, blemish-free garlic bulbs with no sprouting or signs of decay.